DexterPOSH/dexterposh-hugo/content/posts/006-arm-template-loop.md

 ## Background 🧐

 I like ARM templates, I use it a lot to deploy Azure cloud resources but as all things it has some pain points associated with it.
-In this post, let's see how you can iterate over based on certain logic and deploy multiple linked resources.
+In this post, let's see how you can iterate over based on certain logic and deploy multiple resources using linked templates.

-As it stands out this tripped me a lot in the beginning.
+As it stands out this logic of iterating over and deploying multiple instances of a resource tripped me a lot in the beginning.

 ## Walkthrough 🏃